mParticle/docs/src/pages/integrations/apptentive/event/index.md

 4. Select the **Apptentive** output configuration group to configure an output event configuration.
 5. Enter a Configuration Name and your Apptentive configuration settings and click **Save**.

-### Configure Events and User Attributes to pass to Apptentive in mParticle Dashboard
+### Configure Events, Screens, and User Attributes to pass to Apptentive in mParticle Dashboard
 1. Select **Connections**.
 2. Select the Input for the connection definition.
 3. Click **Connect Output**.